NatVanG/PBI-InspectorV2/README.md

 ## <a id="baserulesoverview"></a>Base rules

-While PBI Inspector V2 supports custom rules, it also includes the following base rules defined at https://github.com/NatVanG/PBI-InspectorV2/blob/main/Rules/Base-rules.json, some rules allow for user parameters:
+While PBI Inspector V2 supports custom rules, it also includes the following base rules defined at https://github.com/NatVanG/PBI-InspectorV2/blob/main/Rules/Base-rules.json.
+Currently the base rules only test the visual layer of Power BI reports as opposed to other Fabric CI/CD items.
+Some base rules allow for user parameters as shown below:

 1. Remove custom visuals which are not used in the report (no user parameters)
 2. Reduce the number of visible visuals on the page (set parameter ```paramMaxVisualsPerPage``` to the maximum number of allowed visible visuals on the page)